alarmz/recoll/src/kde/kioslave/kio_recoll/00README.txt

 To try things out, after building and installing, enter "recoll: search terms" in a Dolphin URL entry.
 This should show recoll search results, displayed as directory entries.

+Use hrecoll: in konqueror to get the HTML result list version.

 You need to build/update the index with recollindex, the KIO slave doesn't deal with indexing at all.